 Add the bay leaves, peppercorns, dried thyme, and onion pieces to the pressure cooker.
 (Or use the spice packet in place of the bay leaves, peppercorns, and thyme if you prefer.)
 Pour over the chicken broth, with a little additional water if needed to barely cover the corned beef with water.

 Set the electric pressure cooker for 90 minutes at high pressure.
 (For stove-top pressure cooker, bring to high pressure, then reduce heat as low as possible and still maintain high pressure and cook 90 minutes.)

 After 90 minutes, use the natural release method to reduce the pressure.
 Remove corned beef to a cutting board and let it rest for a few minutes before cutting.
 (If you’re going to cook vegetables in the pressure cooker to go with the meat, cover with foil to keep warm.)
-Slice meat against the grain and serve hot, with Creamy Horseradish Sauce.
+Slice meat or just let it shred apart with the grain like I did and serve hot, with Creamy Horseradish Sauce.

 Horseradish Sauce Instructions:

 Mix together the sour cream and mayo, then stir in cream-style horseradish to taste.
 (Some horseradish is much spicier than others, so I’d start by stirring in a small amount of horseradish and tasting the sauce, then adding more until it’s as spicy as you like it.)